-Title: L/616/5286 Provide agreed support for foot care
+Title: L/616/5286 Provide agreed support for

+foot care

 Level: 2

 Credit Value: 3

+Credit Value.
+5

 GLH: 23

-түт: 30

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:
+Learning Outcomes The learner will: Assessment Criteria The learner can:

-Understand the signs and causes of foot and toe-nail abnormalities Describe the effects of common medical conditions on the feet and toe-nails Describe the possible effects of unsanitary living conditions and unsuitable footwear on the feet and toe-nails
+Understand the signs and causes of foot and toe-nail abnormalities 1.1 Describe the effects of common medical conditions on the feet and toe-nails 1.2 Describe the possible effects of unsanitary living conditions and unsuitable footwear on the feet and toe-nails

-Be able to provide support for assessed foot care needs 2.1 Ascertain information about an individual's assessed foot care needs 2.2 Ensure the setting for foot care meets the individual's preferences and maintains privacy 2.3 Gain consent to provide treatment to the individual 2.4 Prepare the equipment required for treatment 2.5 Prepare the individual's feet for treatment, in a way that promotes active participation 2.6 Describe how and when to access additional guidance about assessed foot care needs
+2. Be able to provide support for assessed foot care needs 2.1 Ascertain information about an individual's assessed foot care needs 2.2 Ensure the setting for foot care meets the individual's preferences and maintains privacy 2.3 Gain consent to provide treatment to the individual 2.4 Prepare the equipment required for treatment 2.5 Prepare the individual's feet for treatment, in a way that promotes active participation 2.6 Describe how and when to access additional guidance about assessed foot care needs

 3. Be able to promote the individual's engagement in their own foot care 3.1 Support the individual's understanding of any treatments, equipment or dressings to be used 3.2 Invite feedback from the individual on how their foot care is carried out 3.3 Explain why advice should not be given unless agreed with the podiatrist

-4. Be able to provide foot care safely 4.1 Carry out agreed foot care treatments in accordance with instructions

-4.2 Operate equipment safely and in

-accordance with instructions
+4. Be able to provide foot care safely 4.1 Carry out agreed foot care treatments in accordance with instructions 4.2 Operate equipment safely and in accordance with instructions

-4.3 Use protective equipment, protective

-clothing and hygiene techniques to

-minimise risks

-4.4 Dispose of waste products safely

-4.5 Provide follow up instructions to

-individual on completion of treatment

-5. Be able to record and report on foot 5.1 Record the condition of the individual's

-care feet before treatment

-5.2 Record treatments carried out

-5.3 Explain how to record any adverse

-reactions or responses to treatments or

-dressings

-5.4 Report on foot care treatments,

-conditions and reactions in agreed ways
+2 V 4.3 Use protective equipment, protective clothing and hygiene techniques to minimise risks 4.4 Dispose of waste products safely 4.5 Provide follow up instructions to individual on completion of treatment 5.
+Be able to record and report on foot care 5.1 Record the condition of the individual's feet before treatment 5.2 Record treatments carried out 5.3 Explain how to record any adverse reactions or responses to treatments or dressings 5.4 Report on foot care treatments, conditions and reactions in agreed ways Additional information about this unit people supported by the learner Preferences may be based on: beliefs values culture Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient Unit aim (s) This unit is aimed at those who working in a wide range of settings.
+It is for learners who provide foot care for individuals as specified by a podiatrist.
+It covers the practical treatment of feet as well as knowledge about common conditions of the feet.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit should be assessed in line with Skills for Health Assessment Principles.
+Learning outcomes 3, 4 and 5 must relate to real work activities and be observed in the work setting.